 - Traditional ribs with Diablo sauce (spicy)

 Every order of ribs comes with a choice of two sides.
 You can select from coleslaw, chili, corn on the cob, green salad, vegetables, French fries or four other potato options.

-Federal Ribs used to only have one burger on the menu but there is now five different burgers on the menu:
+Federal Ribs used to only have one burger on the menu but there are now nine different burgers on the menu:

 - Model T: with 150 grams of beef, cheddar cheese, onion rings and vegetables (lettuce and tomato) for 19,900 pesos

 - Beef burger: with 180 grams of Angus beef, bacon, cheddar cheese and vegetables for 25,900 pesos

 - Riburger: with 180 grams of beef, rib meat, bacon, cheddar cheese and vegetables for 27,900 pesos